Vehicle registration plates of Alberta: 1983 to present

+Future licence plate design

-In October 2025 the provincial government announced an online vote for the choice of a new license plate design would be held.
+In October 2025, the provincial government announced an online vote for the choice of a new license plate design would be held.
 All 8 choices have replaced "Wild Rose Country" with "Strong and Free", taken from Fortis et Libre (Latin) on the Alberta Coat of Arms, which in turn is from the Canadian national anthem.
+The new license plate will feature the Moraine Lake and will start being issued in mid 2026 likely continuing the current ABC-1234 format in use since the early 2010s skipping vowels and the letter Q, the current 1983 base will still continue to be valid.